-When it comes to estate planning, trusts play a crucial role in ensuring that your assets are distributed according to your wishes after you pass away.
-However, many people are unclear about who controls the assets in a trust after they’re gone.
+When it comes to estate planning, trusts play a crucial role in ensuring that your assets are protected and distributed according to your wishes after you pass away.
+However, many people are unclear about who controls the assets in a trust after they’re gone — and this uncertainty can lead to poor planning decisions.

-In the UK, the control of trust assets is a significant consideration, and it’s essential to understand the role of a trust executor in managing the trust.
-A trust executor is responsible for carrying out the instructions set out in the trust deed, ensuring that the assets are distributed to the beneficiaries as intended.
+In the UK, the control of trust assets is a fundamental consideration.
+After the settlor’s death, it is the trustees — not executors — who manage trust assets.
+The trustees are responsible for carrying out the instructions set out in the trust deed, ensuring that assets are managed and distributed to the beneficiaries as intended.
+Executors deal with the will and the probate estate; trustees deal with the trust.
+These are separate roles, even though the same person can sometimes hold both.

-Understanding the importance of trusts in estate planning can help you make informed decisions about your assets and ensure that your loved ones are protected.
+Understanding how trusts work and who holds control after death can help you make informed decisions about your assets and ensure that your loved ones are properly protected.
+As Mike Pugh, founder of MP Estate Planning, often says: “Trusts are not just for the rich — they’re for the smart.”

 Key Takeaways

-- Trusts play a crucial role in estate planning in the UK.
+- Trusts play a crucial role in estate planning in the UK, providing protection that a will alone cannot offer.

-- Understanding who controls the assets in a trust is essential for effective estate planning.
+- Understanding who controls trust assets is essential for effective estate planning and family protection.

-- A clear understanding of trust control can help protect your loved ones.
+- A clear understanding of trust control can help protect your loved ones from inheritance tax, care fees, divorce, and family disputes.

 Understanding Trusts in the UK

-Understanding trusts is crucial for anyone looking to secure their assets and ensure their loved ones are taken care of in the UK.
-Trusts offer a flexible and effective way to manage and distribute assets according to one’s wishes, providing peace of mind for the future.
+Understanding trusts is crucial for anyone looking to secure their assets and ensure their loved ones are taken care of.
+England invented trust law over 800 years ago, and trusts remain one of the most powerful legal arrangements available for protecting family wealth.
+They offer a flexible and effective way to manage and distribute assets according to your wishes, providing genuine peace of mind for the future.

 What is a Trust?

-A trust is a legal arrangement where one party, known as the settlor, transfers assets to another party, the trustee, to manage for the benefit of the beneficiaries.
-The trustee has a fiduciary duty to act in the best interests of the beneficiaries, ensuring that the assets are managed prudently.
+A trust is a legal arrangement — not a legal entity — where one party, known as the settlor, transfers assets to trustees to hold and manage for the benefit of the beneficiaries.
+The trustees become the legal owners of the assets, but they hold them subject to the terms of the trust deed and owe a fiduciary duty to act in the best interests of the beneficiaries.

-Trusts can be established for various purposes, including estate planning, tax efficiency, and providing for vulnerable individuals.
-By placing assets in a trust, individuals can ensure that their wishes are carried out after they pass away, providing a level of control and security.
+Trusts can be established for various purposes, including estate planning, inheritance tax (IHT) efficiency, care fee protection, and providing for vulnerable individuals.
+By placing assets in a trust, you can ensure that your wishes are carried out after you pass away — and crucially, that those assets are shielded from threats like care fees, sideways disinheritance, and divorce.

 Types of Trusts Established